William Ryan (psychologist)

 William J. Ryan Jr. (September 20, 1923 – June 7, 2002) was a psychologist, author, and civil rights activist.
-He is best known for his exposure of the sociological phenomenon of "blaming the victim", which he articulated in his 1971 book of the same name.
+He is best known for his exposure of the sociological phenomenon of blaming the victim, which he articulated in his 1971 book of the same name.
 Ryan's work is considered a major structuralist rebuttal to the Moynihan Report.
-The 1965 report had mainly attributed the high poverty rate among African Americans to a "tangle of pathology" in Negro families, such as a preponderance of out-of-wedlock births, absent fathers, and single-mother households.
-Ryan rejected this explanation of supposed cultural deprivation for its confusion of cause and effect, a fallacy he termed "victim blaming".
+The 1965 report had mainly attributed the high poverty rate among African Americans to a 'tangle of pathology' in Negro families, such as a preponderance of out-of-wedlock births, absent fathers, and single-mother households.
+Ryan rejected this explanation of supposed cultural deprivation for its confusion of cause and effect, a fallacy he termed victim blaming.

 Early life

 Ryan was born in Everett, Massachusetts on September 20, 1923, into a Catholic family of Democrats, the only child of William J. Ryan and Marion C. Ryan (née Evans).
 He joined the U.S. Army Air Corps during World War II.
-He was a non-combatant, working as a cryptographer in the Caribbean, "doing coding and decoding".
-Upon leaving military service at age 25, he was able to enroll at Boston University because of the GI Bill of Rights, which paid full tuition for veterans.
+He was a non-combatant, working as a cryptographer in the Caribbean, 'doing coding and decoding'.
+Upon leaving military service at age 25, he enrolled at Boston University.
 As an undergraduate, he grew interested in psychology and earned a degree in that field.
-He subsequently obtained staff positions in Boston Psychopathic Hospital, the South Shore Guidance Center, and the Mount Aubum Hospital.
+He later obtained staff positions in the Boston Psychopathic Hospital, the South Shore Guidance Center, and the Mount Auburn Hospital.

 In 1951, Ryan married Phyllis Milgroom (Phyllis M. Ryan), the daughter of Russian immigrants and a practicing Jew from a large Jewish family.
-She had graduated in English from Northeastern University in Boston, and she worked as a psychiatric social worker in the local state mental health system.
-During his marriage, Ryan converted to Judaism.
-According to Anne A. Jackson, his wife's aunt, Ryan knew Hebrew and spoke Yiddish.
-Also, Ryan studied Jewish scholarship.
-For example, Jackson recalled that he wrote a special service for Passover that all of the members of their synagogue used.
-Returning to the subject, she recalled that he wrote ‘a Haggadah for our service at Passover time, in which he mentioned every kind of worthwhile consideration.
+A graduate of Boston's Northeastern University, she worked as a psychiatric social worker in the local state mental health system.
+During their marriage, Ryan converted to Judaism.
+According to his wife's aunt, Anne A. Jackson, Ryan learned Hebrew, spoke Yiddish, and studied Jewish scholarship.
+Jackson recalled a special Haggadah he wrote for the Passover service that was used by all synagogue members: '[H]e mentioned every kind of worthwhile consideration.
 I think he even had gays in there.
-And, of course, he had the Blacks and the inequalities that we've had in this country.’
+And, of course, he had the Blacks and the inequalities that we've had in this country.'

-Ryan and his wife were unrelenting activists in the 1954-1968 civil rights movement.
-Their daughter Elizabeth was born in 1954.
-In his 1981 book Equality, Ryan documented his appreciation for her having provided him with 'a brilliant analysis of early draft material' that helped him 'immeasurably in rethinking and reorganizing [his] work'.